unional/unional.github.io/blog/2021-03-21-what-is-functional-programming.md

 What is an arrow?
 The definition also didn't specify.
 But it does give a bit more information about it: arrows that go between them.

-Arrow is directional.
-And by saying go between them it means the arrow starts form one object and ends with one object.
+Arrow is directional, and "go between them" means the arrow starts form one object and ends with one object.

-The start and end object can be the same object, or it can be a different object.
+The start object and the end object can be the same object, or they can be different.

+One last thing is notice that they are plural: objects and arrows.
+In mathematics, that means they are a set: a set of objects and a set of arrows.

 So putting these back together, the definition becomes: